Growing the seeds

 Use a very well-draining soil.
 I use a mix of 1 part coir fiber to 2 parts perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 1 part quality potting soil to 1 part perlite or coarse horticultural sand.
 If you create your own mix using peat moss, add a small amount of agricultural lime (=dolomite lime, not hydrated or quick lime).
 Add only ½ teaspoon of lime per gallon of soil (3 cc per 4 liters.

 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
-You may need to drip a few drops of water over the seeds every day to keep the seeds moist.
+You may need to drip a few drops of water over the seeds every day to keep the surface (and any moss) moist.

 They sprout well between 68 and 80 degrees F (20-27°C).
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-The seeds should begin sprouting within 3 to 6 weeks, but allow up to 10 weeks.
+The seeds can sprout at different times, usually between 3 weeks and 3 months.
 Continue keeping the soil surface moist for 3 weeks after they sprout, and then remove them from any plastic dome.